 April 23, 2017

 Long Island – defined as Nassau and Suffolk counties – is rapidly diversifying.
 Today, one in three Long Island residents is a person of color – up from roughly one in 10 residents in 1980.
 Black Long Islanders, who were largely excluded from the massive federally subsidized suburban development that characterizes Long Island, continue to face barriers to full social, economic, and political inclusion.
 This profile shows how persistent segregation and racial disparities in wealth, housing, educational attainment and many other areas is costing Long Island billions of dollars in potential economic growth each year.
 The accompanying policy brief provides a series of recommendations designed to close the racial wealth divide which would result in a major boost to Long Island’s economy.
 It was produced by PolicyLink and PERE, with support from Citi Community Development, the Long Island Community Foundation, and the Robert Wood Johnson Foundation.
-Read the policy brief and the full profile.
+Read the profile and policy brief, and see the press release.

 Media: Long Island is Missing More than $24 Billion (Next City); Report: Racial Inequities Cost LI’s Economy Billions Each Year (Newsday)